Auto Insurance Claim Advice

 Compensatory General Damages are those damages that flow generally from the tort (negligence is a tort).
 Pain and suffering, loss of quality of life (hedonic damages), future income loss, etc., are very difficult to figure out.
 These damages are subjective.

 Your insurance policy will pay for Special Damages first.
-You must settle for General Damages with the insurance company of the person that hit you (or your own insurance company under the uninsured bodily injury section if you are dealing with an uninsured accident), and that insurance company will pay the special damages amount back to your insurance carrier making your policy whole.
+You must settle for General Damages with the insurance company of the person that hit you (or your own insurance company under the uninsured bodily injury section if you are dealing with an uninsured motorist), and that insurance company will pay the special damages amount back to your insurance carrier making your policy whole.

-Insurance policies change and insurance carrier are becoming more aggressive with what coverage they give you and which ones they take away.
 Some policies are not paying for loss wages (a special damage), or damages that are easy to figure out (like mileage and gas to go to and from the doctors).

 Remember that medical bills are subject to the “reasonable and necessary” standard, which means the insurance companies will average the market rate for the same medical expenses and pay the average.